 1. Log into your Network Solutions account.

-2. In the “Account Manager,” select “My Domain Names.”
+2. On the account homepage, select “My Domain Names.”

 3. Select the domain that you would like to use with your PhotoShelter site.

-9. Create a new CNAME record with the following info:
+8. Click "+Add Record" and create a new record with the following info: